 INFORMATION ABOUT THE PROCESS

-- The Executive Director will review the request and direct the Communications and Media Specialist to ensure the community support for the event/project/conference meets the Policy guidelines:
+- The Executive Director and Communications and Media Specialist will review each entry to ensure the community support for the event or project meets qualifications:

 - The purpose of the event/project/conference is consistent with the Commission’s Strategic Plan.